bioball/mandolin/README.md

 // Right({ firstName: "Bob", lastName: Some("McAdoo"), email: None(), phoneNumber: Left("444-444-4444") })
 ```

-In this library, the monadic `bind` is called `flatMap`, in order to not conflict with `Function.prototype.bind`.
-The monadic `return` is called `unit`, to not cause any confusion with the `return` keyword.

 ## What is a monad?

 In brief, a Monad is a wrapper around a value that allows you to make safe, composable operations.
 It eliminates the need to throw errors, as well as the need for things like `null` values.
 A JavaScript `Array` is a monad-like data type, but doesn't fully satisfy the rules of being a monad, given that it doesn't have a `bind` (or `flatMap`) function.